-Telangana TS ICET 2018 result to be declared today at icet.tsche.ac.in
+TS ICET 2018 result delayed, to be out on June 10 at icet.tsche.ac.in

-Telanagan TS ICET 2018 result: Kakatiya University, Warangal will declare the Telangana State Council for Higher Education (TSCHE) TS ICET 2018 result today, on June 6, 2018.
+Telanagan TS ICET 2018 result: Kakatiya University, Warangal will declare the Telangana State Council for Higher Education (TSCHE) TS ICET 2018 result on June 10 instead of June 6, 2018.
 A total of 61,439 students appeared for the examination this year that was conducted on May 23 and 24 at 60 centers across the state of Telangana.
 Students can check their result through the official website i.e. icet.tsche.ac.in The test was conducted by the Kakatiya University, Warangal on behalf of the Telangana State Council of Higher Education (TSCHE), Hyderabad.
 All the universities and the affiliated colleges in the state of Telangana will accept the test score.

 Telangana TS ICET 2018 result: How to check your result